 Current

-In autumn 2023, we discovered a large termite infestation in the partition walls of the infant rooms during renovation work.
+In the fall of 2023, we discovered a large termite infestation in the partition walls of the infant rooms during renovation work.
 We now have to completely gut the ward, remove all the pests and refurbish the walls.
-The babies will initially be moved to the neighbouring IOCCA surgical centre.
-There, they will receive adequate care so that there is no gap in the specialised care and treatment of the small patients.
+The babies will initially be transferred to the neighboring IOCCA surgical center.
+There, they will receive adequate care so that there is no gap in the special care and treatment of the small patients.
 Numerous ARCHEMED craftsmen will work together with their Eritrean colleagues to renovate the interior from December 2024.
-Precise coordination and binding agreements between the individual trades will be required to ensure that the project runs smoothly and that the operating theatre at the IOCCA can resume operations quickly.
+Precise coordination and binding agreements between the individual trades will be required to ensure that the project runs smoothly and that the IOCCA can quickly resume surgery operations.

 The refurbished neonatology ward will then be equipped with new heated beds and modern medical technology.